Dealing with gaps in graduate CVs and applications

 It is conventional to give dates of academic results gained, although you don’t need to give start dates.
 Still, employers will probably notice if there is an extra year or three that has crept into your academic track record.

-Ultimately, employers are more interested in the results you gained (and your work experience) than a slightly unusual timescale, but be prepared to explain any discrepancies in a straightforward and polite way.
+Ultimately, employers are more interested in the results you gained (and your work experience) than a slightly unusual timescale, but be prepared to explain any discrepancies in a straightforward and polite way when you get to interview.
 With any luck, you’ll be able to use the opportunity to convey something positive about yourself: for example, having the courage of your convictions to change direction in your degree, or retaking examinations after some difficult circumstances.

 University holidays and vacations